mudssrali/cond-construct/README.md

 As all predicates have to be evaluated before the right branch can be chosen, it can have a negative performance impact if you rely on heavy computations here.
 It's best have simple booleans and resort to `_.cond` for complex use cases.

-If you're looking for `Javascript` implementation you can find at [Original from Erik Muller - Cond-Flow](https://github.com/erikmueller/cond-flow).
+I created this for just learning purpose for creating and publishing package to `npm.js`.
+If you're looking for production use-case please use `Javascript` implementation by [Erik Muller - Cond-Flow](https://github.com/erikmueller/cond-flow).
+Thanks